 No marks are taken off for incorrect answers in the multiple-choice tests.

 Students are given a stimulus for the writing test – an image, statement, heading or question.
-Assessment for the writing task is based on:
+Two pages are provided for the writing test.
+Assessment for the writing test is based on:

 - whether the writing is about the stimulus topic.
-Students can receive no marks if the writing is not based on the topic
+No marks will be awarded if the writing is not based on the topic

 The writing test is marked by trained markers.
 Multiple-choice tests are marked by computer.
-Test papers are identified by barcodes so students cannot be identified by the markers.
+Answer booklets are identified by barcodes so students cannot be identified by the markers.

 Students suspected of cheating risk disqualification from the test.